PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

-We didn't tell :ref:`cli::p3-get-family-features` what attributes of the features to display, so it defaulted to the columns normally found on the PATRIC web page *Features* tab.
+We didn't tell :ref:`cli::p3-get-family-features` what attributes of the features to display, so it defaulted to the columns normally found on the BV-BRC web page *Features* tab.
 We don't have time to examine these features in detail now, but we can put them in a feature group by piping them into :ref:`cli::p3-put-feature-group` as follows.